Karl Aegerter: Back to Basel

 Having established his domicile in Basel in the late 1920s, Aegerter became a fixture in the city's thriving and highly political art scene.
 It was around this time that Aegerter's political engagement intensified, and he joined the Communist Party.
 In 1926 he met the Basel poet Elisabeth Gerter (Aegerter) (née Elisabeth Hartmann (1895–1955)), who after their marriage in 1930, wrote under her adopted pseudonym Elisabeth (Ae)Gerter.
 Gerter was a journalist, poet and story writer of the “Social Realism” school.
 Karl often illustrated her works, many of which were published to great acclaim in Switzerland and are still in print today.

 In 1926, Aegerter left aside his artistic activity for a full-time engagement in politics to become the Party Secretary of the Swiss Communist Party in Basel (KP Basel).
 This continued through the 1930s until the banning of the Party in Switzerland, after which time his political affiliation moved to the Socialist Party (SP).
 From 1932 to 1941 Aegerter served as an elected official in the City Council of Basel.
 From 1948, he served additionally as a Judge.
 During the same time he served for many years as president of the Basel Section of the Swiss Painter & Architects Guild (Gesellschaft Schweizerischer Maler, Bildhauer und Architekten (GSMBA)), founded in 1865 as the first and most powerful artists’ association of Switzerland at the time.
-After the Second World War, Aegerter and his wife spent long periods in the Belgian coal mining town of Borinage, completing a full series of paintings depicting the extreme misery and suffering of the workers.
+After the Second World War, Aegerter and his wife spent long periods in the Belgian coal mining town of Borinage, completing a full series of paintings showing the suffering of the workers.
 Borinage itself had already been made famous in the 1934 silent film of Joris Ivens, “Misere au Borinage”; in the paintings of Henry Luyten of the 1860s of the great strikes of the time; and for being the home town of Vincent van Gogh.

 In 1955, after long illness, Elizabeth Gerter died.
 Later that year, Aegerter married for a second time, this time Marta Buchser.

 In 1962, an extensive catalog of Aegerter's works appeared, under the title "Gestalter des Humanen (Designer of Humane), which included a lengthy foreword of texts prepared from colleagues and professional acquaintances.
 Public recognition of the artist evolved from one major exhibition to another: 1959 in Basel; 1968 in Schloss Arbon; 1980 in Muttenz; 1987 in St-Ursanne; and 1996 in St. Moritz in the Galleria Curtins.

 Karl Aegerter died on 5 December 1969 in Basel.